SAURABH-CHOUDHARI/Community/README.md

    ```sh
    npm run dev
    ```
-5. Open your browser and navigate to `http://localhost:3000` to view Koochi.
+5. Open your browser and navigate to `http://localhost:3000` to view Community.

 ## Contributing